Ramsgate power station: History

 New plant was installed and the output of the power station was uprated to meet the increased demand for electricity.

-In 1937 the County of London Electric Supply Company purchased the Ramsgate and District Electric Supply Company from Edmundsons Electricity Corporation Limited.
+In 1937 the County of London Electric Supply Company purchased the Ramsgate and District Electric Supply Company from Edmundsons Electricity Corporation.
 The Ramsgate Company's capital was £150,000.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
+6. c.
 54).
 The Ramsgate electricity undertaking was abolished, ownership of the power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Ramsgate electricity undertaking were transferred to the South Eastern Electricity Board (SEEBOARD).

 Ramsgate power station was closed and decommissioned on 1 April 1958 by the CEGB and was subsequently demolished.
 The site is occupied by an electricity sub-station.